 - A Pearl, Pearl-2 or Pearl Mini that is set up with network access

 - An admin computer on the same network as your Pearl system

 - Your HDMI camera with audio connected to your Pearl system and channel layouts created (see the user guide for your Pearl system for details)

 - Use the admin computer to log in to the Admin panel on Pearl.

-- Now create a scene and add the recorded footage.
-Click the plus sign beside Scenes in the top menu bar and give your scene a name.
-Then choose the date the footage was recorded in the pop up calendar.
+- Now create a scene using the uploaded footage.
+Click Scenes in the header bar to go to the Scenes page, then click +New Scene and give your scene a name.
+Next, choose the date the footage was recorded in the pop up calendar.

 - Using the Scene Editor, add the encoder to a simple layout and choose the same audio source.
 On the timeline, use the markers and select the footage you want, trimming heads and tails (if needed).
 Then click Render.
 It's that simple!
 Choose the encoding settings you want and when it's finished rendering, you can download the file or share a preview link with others.

 TIP: While the Pearl system is paired, you can use the Admin panel to change which channels are selected and appear in AV Studio.
 Each channel is treated like an encoder that you can control and upload recordings.